selfmad3/selfmad3/README.md

 ## ✉️ Let's Connect!

 Whether you want to collaborate on a project, learn more about my experiences, or just say hi, I'd love to hear from you!
-You can reach me at [Your Email](mailto:stefan7alimpic@gmail.com)
+You can reach me at [stefan7alimpic@gmail.com](mailto:stefan7alimpic@gmail.com)